Nice Horse is what happens when A FEW bold, brilliant and badass women get together to raise a little hell—and play a little music at the same time.

 Having four writers in the group led to the enviable problem of choosing from a wealth of great ideas for There Goes The Neighborhood, and there’s admittedly still a “creative hangover” lingering from an initial Hawaiian excursion.
 As Brandi, who handles bass duties, explains, “We decided to have a girls’ weekend where we planned to just sit around having some laughs while drinking Mai Tais.
 By the end of it we had 30 songs written!”

-It should be underscored that all four members had been friends with their own individual projects prior to forming Nice Horse—Brandi and drummer Krista had a duo while they both earned Master’s degrees in Music, guitarist Kaley had put out a solo album, and banjoist Katie had fronted the alt-rock band Jakalope on top of her solo career.
-But once their collective chemistry ignited, they all immediately recognized the unlimited potential.
+It should be underscored that the members had been friends with their own individual projects prior to forming Nice Horse—but once their collective chemistry ignited, they all immediately recognized the unlimited potential.
 In short order, Nice Horse assembled their team—The Sakamoto Agency (bookings) and Coalition Music (management/label)—which led to showcase performances at the CCMAs, JUNOfest, Big Valley Jamboree and opening for the Kentucky Headhunters, among others.
-They’ve also been named finalists in Alberta’s prestigious Project Wild as well as the Storyhive video competition.
+They’ve also been named top-three finalists in Alberta’s prestigious Project WILD as well as the Storyhive video competition.

 “We have such a long history together and are very comfortable sharing the stage with each other,” Krista says.
 “We’re friends on and off stage and I think it comes across in our performances.
 We have a lot of fun and the audience can feel that.”